 What is emotional immaturity?
-How do you recognize emotional immaturity and what causes it?
+How do you recognize it and what causes it?

-Don’t be surprised if your immature partner starts acting like a baby, as it’s what they do.
+But if your partner is the childish one, you shouldn’t be surprised if they start acting like a baby, as it’s what people like him usually do.

 What is emotional immaturity?

 The most crucial trait of emotional maturity is that it allows you to see things clearly and deal with problems in a healthy way.